nblair/bw-sometime/README.md

 ### Building

-This application targets JDK 6 for build and at runtime.
-It is compatible with JDK 7.
+This application targets JDK 7 for build and runtime.

 This project uses Apache Maven; run 'mvn install' to perform the default build.